 If you thought that in case of emergency – such as cabin depressurization – you’ll fly with the oxygen mask on up to the point of landing, well, you’re wrong.
 As a matter of fact, in most cases where the need for an aircraft emergency oxygen system arises, you can leave your mask on till the long-awaited touchdown.
 But by that time there certainly wouldn’t be any oxygen flow anymore.
 That’s because the system is designed only to supply the oxygen for about 15 minutes – quite often, even less.

 Theoretically, it’s the time which should be enough for the pilots to reach the safe altitude where the air is not that thin and oxygen levels are high enough to breathe normally without any additional help.
-Usually, it means that the crew need to descend to the altitude of 2,400 m while initially cruising above 11 000 m.
-Such time is surely enough for a manoeuvre like that, but of course, the descent will be rapid.
+Usually, it means that the crew needs to descend to the altitude of 2,400 m while initially cruising above 11 000 m.
+Such time is surely enough for a maneuver like that, but of course, the descent will be rapid.
 So do not be afraid because the plane is literally falling from the sky – because, in fact, it is – but the whole tumble is under control and is happening just because the pilots are doing their job.

 Nobody washes pillows or blankets – no matter how fresh they look